Updated: Mar 8, 2021

 N95 vs FFP3 & FFP2 masks – what’s the difference?

-Europe uses two different standards.
-The “filtering face piece” score (FFP) comes from EN standard 149:2001.
-Then EN 143 standard covers P1/P2/P3 ratings.
-Both standards are maintained by CEN (European Committee for Standardization).
+Europe uses a different standard.
+The “filtering face piece” score (FFP) comes from EN standard 149:2001, maintained by CEN (European Committee for Standardisation).

 Let’s see how all the different standards compare: